G1OJS/PyFT8/README.md

 This repository contains the source code for PyFT8, an all-Python open source FT8 transceiver that you can run as a basic GUI or from the command line to receive and transmit.
 Decoding performance (number of decodes) is about 70% of that achieved by WSJT-x in NORM mode, but (tbc) slightly above ft8_lib.
 At the time of writing (3-3-26) this new version 2.0.0 establishes the prior cli functionality plus an interesting GUI, on which I intend to build a transceiver function shortly.

 PyFT8 is somewhat experimental, with a focus on demonstrating FT8 written in Python, but can be used as a standalone replacement for WSJT-x and other software.
-However, please see [rig control](#Rig control) below.
+However, please see [Rig control](https://github.com/G1OJS/PyFT8/blob/main/README.md#rig-control) below.

 https://github.com/user-attachments/assets/1a2e6b24-a6cc-4360-af50-6f810b99da33